Einsitein/hugbunadarhonnun-loka/README.md

 ## Git

 The project is hosted on GitHub and it was regularly pushed to the repository, it uses Github Actions to run the tests on each push.
-Gitignore is used to ignore .vscode folder.
+Gitignore is used to ignore .vscode folder and target folder.

 ## Maven